Sdcrouse/my-verses/README.md

 If you would like to see a demo of this app, go to https://www.loom.com/share/1a1cfaaba80e4f86af2298bc4170c8db.

+There is also a walk-through of this app at https://www.youtube.com/watch?v=nFCklCUEjuE&feature=youtu.be.

 ## Development notes

 * Ruby version: 2.6.1